Credit Freeze vs. Lock: What’s the Difference?

 freeze or lock credit

 Rather than responding to a stolen identity, it’s best to keep your information safe in the first place.
+Monitoring your credit scores regularly can help you detect any unusual activity and take action promptly.
 Of course, you can’t avoid some situations, but implementing these habits will minimize the risk of your information falling into the wrong hands.

 Give Personal Information Sparingly: Many people have gotten accustomed to filling out the entire form, even if the box isn’t required.
 Try to avoid giving businesses and organizations more information than they need.
 You never know when they’ll become the victim of a data breach.